grnet/synnefo/docs/quick-install-admin-guide.rst

 The Volume Storage Service (Archipelago) and the Billing Service (Aquarium) are not released yet.

-If you just want to install the File Storage Service (Pithos+), follow the guide and just stop after the "Testing of Pithos+" section.
+If you just want to install the Object Storage Service (Pithos+), follow the guide and just stop after the "Testing of Pithos+" section.